Baystation12/Baystation12-Lore/Species/Vox.md

 *Arkship Naming*

-The Arkships, like most Vox related things, have long complex names that are completely irrelevant to non-Vox, and hearing it would sound more like a long-winded readback of the Arkship’s history, rather than its name.
+Arkships, like most Vox-related things, have long, complex titles that are completely irrelevant to non-Vox, and when transleted, would sound more like a long-winded recitation of the Arkship’s history, rather than a name.
 A brief example would be Arkship Long Nights of Solace, Spent Reciprocating Many Moons of Technology Long Stolen Before Primalis Expansion.
-The naming of an Arkship usually includes a code sign, a brief summary of its recent history within the last several thousand years and a encoded message of Vox specific knowledge that is unaccessable to any castes below Auralis, what it includes during Arkship to Arkship communication is not really known.
+The naming of an Arkship usually includes a code sign, a brief summary of its recent history within the last several thousand years and a encoded message of Vox specific knowledge that is known only to Auralis and Apex.

 **Stations**
 The Arkships are not the only Vox settlements.
 Powerful familes and factions see the Arkships as crowded and unruly. they assets are unprotected and hard to manage, and so when they decide they are big enough, or powerful enough, they will attempt to forge their own settlement, made similarly to that of the Shroud: bits and pieces of scavenged ships and stations welded together to make a working eyesore.